Citizenship of the United States: Revocation of citizenship

 Citizenship can be revoked under certain circumstances.
-For instance, if held that a naturalized person has concealed material evidence, wilfully misrepresented themselves, or engaged in subversive activities, then they may have their naturalization revoked.
+For instance, if held that a naturalized person has concealed material evidence, willfully misrepresented themselves, or engaged in subversive activities, then they may have their naturalization revoked.

 A citizen does not lose United States citizenship when they perform such acts like seeking office in a foreign state.
 However, the higher office and more important role a citizen holds in a foreign government, the more limited the exercise of consular rights of United States citizenship will be: "Serving as a foreign head of state/government or foreign minister may affect the level of immunity from United States jurisdiction that a dual national may be afforded.
 All such cases should be referred to the Office of the Assistant Legal Adviser for Consular Affairs".

 From September 22, 1922, to the passage of Nationality Act of 1940, a woman holding United States citizenship could lose it simply by marriage to an alien or certain aliens ineligible for citizenship.